Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-2.md

 </v-drag>

 <!--
+- Edsger Dijkstra built on Ada Lovelace’s early work on algorithms by advancing the formalization, efficiency, and complexity of algorithm design, and emphasizing the importance of structured programming and algorithmic correctness, which paved the way for modern software engineering practices.

 - Building on the programming foundations laid by Ada Lovelace and John von Neumann's computing principles, Dijkstra's contributions have been pivotal in developing algorithms and programming methodologies